vincentbergeron33/Heritage-Housing-Issues/README.md

 * **Business Requirement 2:** Regressor Machine Learning Model
 	* We want to predict the Sale Price.
-    * To predict Sale Price, we want to use a Regressor Machine learning Model or change the ML task to classification if the regressor model doesn't achiebe the minimum R2 score.
+    * To predict Sale Price, we want to use a Regressor Machine learning Model or change the ML task to classification if the regressor model doesn't achieve the minimum R2 score.
     * We want to achieve achieve a minimum R2 score of 0.75 on both Train and Test sets.
     * We want to understand the most important features.
-	* We want to predict the tenure level for a prospect that is expected to churn.
-We want to build a regression model or change the ML task to classification depending on the regressor performance.

 ## ML Business Case